 Beautifully varied and wonderfully unspoilt, Dorset's award-winning Jurassic Coast offers 95 miles of idyllic sandy beaches backed by ancient craggy cliffs and meadows carpeted with seasonal wildflowers.
 In 2001, it gained UNESCO recognition as England's first Natural World Heritage Site charting 185 million years of the earth's history, with rocks and fossils dating to Triassic, Jurassic and Cretaceous times.

 As well as outstanding natural beauty, the region is also rich in archaeology with ancient forts and crumbling castles proudly guarding quintessential rural villages tucked into tranquil corners and crammed with traditional sandstone cottages, tempting tearooms and atmospheric old coaching inns serving great local food.
-The places you'll be staying in are among the best in the region, including a beachfront B&B in Weymouth and a lovely 19th century mansion in the centre of historic Swanage.
+The places you'll be staying in are among the best in the region, including a hotel with excellent leisure facilities and within walking distance of the Georgian Esplanade in Weymouth and a lovely 19th century mansion in the centre of historic Swanage.
 Breakfasts are included everywhere; with so many dining options on your doorstep, we've left other meals up to you.

 Varied walking mostly on the South West Coast Path but with sections through open meadows and along country lanes.
 Some steep, but relatively short, ascents and descents along with some clifftop walking, but a head for height is not necessary.